Rare Bleeding Disorders

 Study designs

-paradigm 2: pivotal phase 3 clinical trial in adults and adolescents (Collins, et al.)
+paradigm 2: pivotal phase 3 trial in adults and adolescents

-Results shown from an international, multicenter, open-label, non-controlled, single-arm trial designed following EMA guidelines.
+Study design: International, multicenter, open-label, non-controlled, single-arm trial designed following EMA guidelines.
 Patients were stratified into two age groups: 0–6 years and 7–12 years.
 The trial consisted of a main phase of 52 weeks, and an extension phase, which is still ongoing.
 All patients received a fixed dose of 40 IU/kg of Rebinyn® intravenously once weekly for prophylaxis.
-A PK assessment was conducted after the first dose of Rebinyn®, with the last PK sample collected right before the second dose was administered 1 week afterward.
-Breakthrough bleeds were treated with a single dose of 40 IU/kg of Rebinyn® (mild-to-moderate bleeds) or 80 IU/kg of Rebinyn® (severe bleeds).2
+A pharmacokinetic (PK) assessment was conducted after the first dose of Rebinyn®, with the last PK sample collected 1 week after that dose and just prior to administration of the second dose.
+Breakthrough bleeds were treated with a single dose of 40 IU/kg of Rebinyn® (mild-to-moderate bleeds) or 80 IU/kg of Rebinyn® (severe bleeds).5

 Modeling data icon